-Typical day-time (bias, flats, distortion maps) and night-time (photometric standard stars and astrometric fields/stars) calibrations are provided by the observatory (see Section 7).
-In addition, the SPHERE_zimpol_i_obs_star_center template can be used to obtain a star center measurement, similar to the irdifs and irdies observing templates.
+Typical day-time (bias, flats, distortion maps) and night-time (photometric standard stars and astrometric fields/stars) calibrations are provided by the observatory (see Section 9).

-7. CALIBRATION PLAN SUMMARY
+9. CALIBRATION PLAN SUMMARY

-7.1 Night-time calibrations
+9.1 Night-time calibrations

 Some observing modes require attached calibration to be taken during the night.
 Here we detail which ones are mandatory and will be charged to the user observing time, and which ones are part of the calibrations provided by the observatory.